 Translation is simple, right?
 Just convert written words from one language into another.

-A professional translation agency that offers options like human and post-edited machine translation (also known as hybrid translation), crowd sourced linguists, or existing multilingual staff.
+A professional translation agency that offers options like human and post-edited machine translation (also known as hybrid translation), crowdsourced linguists, or existing multilingual staff.

 - Professional agency: If you’re launching globally with content that’s nuanced like marketing materials, partnering with a professional agency is always the recommended solution.
-Typically, global launches involve at least four to five languages, making project management and quality assurance (QA), a challenge.
+Typically, global launches involve at least four to five languages, making project management and quality assurance (QA) a challenge.
 Using a professional translation service provider gives you the options of human translation and machine translation with human post-editing — a hybrid solution suitable for less nuanced content that delivers faster turnaround times and cost savings.

 - Crowdsourced solutions: When you’re targeting a single language and working with a limited budget, crowdsourced translations (aka social localization) may be the answer.
 If you choose this route, be sure to collaborate within the right user group for your project.
 In-country translators with knowledge of local lingo and product-specific jargon can be used to your advantage.

 - Multilingual staff: Perhaps you only need content localized now and then.
-For these rate one-off projects, it may be wise to tap the talent of an in-house multilingual staff member.
+For these rare one-off projects, it may be wise to tap the talent of an in-house multilingual staff member.
 Doubling as impromptu translators, these employees can be used on an as-needed basis to keep costs down.
 Keep in mind, however, that this option may put the quality of your translations into question.

 7. Get familiar with the translation process